Ferndene

 Ferndene was designed with the involvement of service users, their carers and children from the local community.
 Design features enable the integration of internal and external space using a woodland theme.
 The ethos of Ferndene is to offer a calm and therapeutic environment, ensuring young people experience an ordinary routine during their stay by separating living and educational space.

-Ferndene has 29 beds in four different units:
+Ferndene has three different units:

 All the young people have their own bedroom, most of which have en-suite facilities.
 In addition, there is a wide range of therapy, educational, social and recreational facilities.
 Ferndene also has a flat for visiting families and office accommodation for staff.